ssudarshaniitb/protectdb/safedb/README.md

 postgres -D /tmp/safedir
 ```

-3. Create the database and initialize the state
+3. Create the database and initialize with YCSB

 ```sh
 createdb safedb